-- 6.14 Currently, there is no entitlement to a payment on termination of employment due to redundancy. - 6.15 We are also not aware of any policies applicable to the Executives of other employees of RQL that contain redundancy entitlements. - 6.16 Under the Act, where there is a genuine redundancy a reasonable payment that is made in accordance with a policy that applies to all employees of RQL on the basis of a person's service in an office or position is not a "benefit" under the Act, and is therefore not taken into account for the purposes of the Cap. - 6.17 In line with the requirements for redundancy under the Fair Work Act 2009 (Cth), we consider it appropriate for RQL to implement a redundancy policy that applies to all of its employees with payments determined on the person's length of service with RQL. - 6.18 Of course, this policy would not apply if the Executive's employment ended at the completion of the term, but it provides further comfort in the event of a restructure or a cessation of operations.
+- 6.14 Currently, there is no contractual entitlement to a payment on termination of employment due to redundancy. - 6.15 We are also not aware of any policies applicable to the Executives of other employees of RQL that contain redundancy entitlements. - 6.16 Under the Act, where there is a genuine redundancy a reasonable payment that is made in accordance with a policy that applies to all employees of RQL on the basis of a person's service in an office or position is not a "benefit" under the Act, and is therefore not taken into account for the purposes of the Cap.

+- 6.17 In line with the requirements for redundancy under the Fair Work Act 2009 (Cth) (FW Act), we consider it appropriate for RQL to implement a redundancy policy that applies to all of its employees with payments determined on the person's length of service with RQL. - 6.18 You should note that the introduction of an RQL-wide redundancy policy would result in a cost impost on RQL in the event RQL decides to make any employee redundant.
+This is because for some employees, the current redundancy requirements contained in the FW Act are lower.